shriram/cas-cad-e/README.txt

 You should make sure your output is linear in the size of the input, in particular avoiding a quadratic blow-up.

+See tests.rkt for some test cases, and cascade.rkt for my solution.